georgexyz19/inkscapetutorial.org/content/posts/extension8_lxml_basic.md

 easier to program.
 The Inkscape extension developers long recognized the value of `lxml` python package.
-The package `inkex` wraps many functions of `lxml` so extension developers do not have to deal with `lxml` directly.
+The package `inkex` wraps many functions of `lxml` so extension developers do not have to deal with `lxml` directly in most cases.

 It is usually enough for Inkscape developers to only work with `inkex` package.
 But sometimes we want to use functionality in `lxml` directly, or try to understand